HusseinYoussef/FlaminGo/README.md

 # FlaminGo
-FlaminGo is an intelligent scrabble agent that aims to return the best move for a game state.
+FlaminGo is an intelligent GO agent that aims to return the best move for a game state.